sgibson91/cross-stitch-carpentry/_extras/motivation.md

 Mindfulness has been theoretically and empirically associated with psychological well-being [2].
 Practicing mindfulness through a habby is an easy way to intentionally separate our 'down-time' from 'work-time' and boost our wellbeing.
-It is also recommended by National Institute for Health and Care Excellence to boost attention and concentration, and to prevent recurrent depression [3].
+The [National Institute for Health and Care Excellence](INSERT LINK) recommends mindfulness as a way to boost attention and concentration and to prevent recurrent depression [3].

 # Lessons in a nutshell